oobabooga/text-generation-webui/docs/Extensions.md

 ## How to write an extension

-`script.py` has access to all variables in the UI through the `modules.shared` module, and it may define the following functions:
+script.py may define the special functions and variables below.

+#### Predefined functions

+The following functions may be defined in `script.py`:

 | Function        | Description |
 |-------------|-------------|